rbmm/SC/README.md

 https://the.earth.li/~sgtatham/putty/latest/w64/putty.exe

-and exec it from memory (without save any data to disk
+and exec it from memory, without save any data to disk